SDU-eScience/Type3-Docs/src/intro/quota.rst

 Default project
 ------------------
-If you are part of multiple projects you can use the interactive command ``set_default_project`` to select the default project used when when submitting Slurm jobs.
+If you are part of multiple projects you can use the interactive command ``set_default_project`` to select the default project used when submitting Slurm jobs.

 .. code-block:: console